governance-game/governance-game/RELEASING.md

         - Ensure fonts are installed
         - Make cards with `make number-pdfs`
         - Optionally, for a visual pre-check, view all the files
-        - Create zip files for the pdfs and pngs with `zip governance-game-cards-pdf.$MAJOR.$MINOR.$PATCH.zip
+        - Create zip files for the PDFs and PNGs with `zip governance-game-cards-pdf.$MAJOR.$MINOR.$PATCH.zip
  $(find ./num-front ./num-back/ -name '*.pdf')` and `zip governance-game-cards-png.$MAJOR.$MINOR.$PATCH.zip